hrydgard/ppsspp-site/docs/psp-hardware/other/gpi-gpo.md

 * PaRappa the Rapper: Displays a metronome on the GPO LEDs.
 * LocoRoco/LocoRoco 2: Enables extra debug logging if you turn on some GPI switches
 * Need for Speed Carbon: Own The City: Turn on GPI Switch 5 to get some performance debug info on-screen.
+* Black Rock Shooter (thearchivalone): Enabling it doesn't display anything cool on the screen like some of the other games.
+What it does: turns LED 5 off and only flashes when the UMD disc is read (such as during loading or right before Stella - BRS - awakens in Stage 1).